BillyOh.com

 Drywall offers a smooth and attractive shed interior finish.
 You can paint it any colour or texture you choose or even cover it with wallpaper.

-Its superior resistance to fire compared to woods like plywood makes it an excellent material.
-But it’s not suitable if your shed isn’t already waterproof.
+Its superior resistance to fire compared to plywood makes it an excellent material.
+However, it’s not suitable if the unit doesn’t have a shed vapour barrier.

 Shed interior with drywall